 Being a local or regional bank means greater opportunities for community connections.
 Not only does this help you, but you can also help your community.

 If you want people in your area to invest their money with your bank, it’s important to invest in them.
 This type of marketing is often called, “cause marketing”, and it involves anything from helping to build homes to sponsoring children’s sports teams or participating in local food drives.

 So, while you might not necessarily beat out that big bank when it comes to customers looking for CDs, when Jane Smith around the corner needs to refinance her mortgage loan, she’ll know to turn to you.
 She’ll know that your bank has the community’s best interests at heart.
 She’ll know she’s a person, not just another number.

-Inject Personality in Your Marketing
+2) Inject Personality in Your Bank Marketing Strategy

 So, what’s the culture like at your bank?
 Has anyone asked you that before?
 Well, it’s time to start thinking about it.